BehPohHockUberFusion/AngularTask/README.md

 #AnglarTask Module

-This project was using firebase api to perform Signup, Signin, Change Password & Reset Password Request You may signup with your email and Login with the email registered.
+This project was using firebase api to perform Signup, Signin, Change Password & Reset Password Request.
+You may signup with your email and Login with the email registered.
 The reset password email will take around 1-2 minutes to receive.